DanHodgson12/Sumerata-Designs/README.md

 This section consists of three cards describing and taking the user to the following:

-- Shop - the [Sumersata Designs Etsy](https://www.etsy.com/shop/SumersataDesigns) store where the user can browse or purchase pre-made designs.
+- Shop - the [Sumersata Designs Etsy](https://www.etsy.com/shop/SumersataDesigns) store where the user can browse or purchase pre-made designs
-- Courses - the [CraftCourses.com](https://www.craftcourses.com/craft-workshops?keyword=sumersata) website where the user can browse or purchase crafting courses that Sumersata Designs offer.
+- Courses - the [CraftCourses.com](https://www.craftcourses.com/craft-workshops?keyword=sumersata) website where the user can browse or purchase crafting courses that Sumersata Designs offer
-- Events - the [Sumersata Designs Facebook](https://www.facebook.com/SumersataDesigns) page where the user can see any upcoming events for the business.
+- Events - the [Sumersata Designs Facebook](https://www.facebook.com/SumersataDesigns) page where the user can see any upcoming events for the business

 This section lets the user [know how and where to purchase products and courses](#user-stories).